 Now, how do you estimate your taxes?
-Doing so properly in Switzerland is a bit complicated since each state has a different way of calculating the taxes.
+Doing so properly in Switzerland is a bit complicated since each canton has a different way of calculating the taxes.

 The simplest tax calculator I have found is the tax calculator from talent.com.
 This tool will even give your tax rate and marginal tax rate.
-For instance, for a gross income of 160’000 CHF in the state of Fribourg, the tax rate would be 31.3%, and the marginal tax rate would be 46.9%.
-This estimate is interesting, but it is a very gross estimation, very likely overestimated since you need more information to estimate taxes.
+For instance, for a gross income of 160’000 CHF in the canton of Fribourg, the tax rate would be 31.3%, and the marginal tax rate would be 46.9%.
+This estimate is interesting, but it is very gross and likely overestimated since you need more information to estimate taxes.

 How to reduce your marginal tax rate?